dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.
 If you donate please write a short message with your HA username :D

+> @derelict — Thank you very much for this awesome looking and easy to configure Theme

 > @Patrick — Great work and thanks for your help!

 > @Tom — Nice work!